YW-Zhang94/CNN-SWS/README.txt

 Run Do_train.cmd to train CNN.
-The parameters can be changed at ~/train/2_train/parameter.list Link of training dataset in paper: https://figshare.com/articles/dataset/CNN_SWS_data/19904833
+The parameters can be changed at ~/train/2_train/parameter.list Link of training dataset in the paper (Zhang and Gao, 2022): https://figshare.com/articles/dataset/CNN_SWS_data/19904833
         Download under ~/train/
         Unzip to use it.